Baptiste-baba/CTF-challenges/README.md

 - **Medium**: For those looking for a bit more challenge.
 - **Hard**: Designed for experienced individuals seeking a difficult challenge.

+#### Please note: You must not look directly at the BTC code.
+Only from the browser or from another machine !

 Enjoy the hunt for the flags!

 # Node.js Installation Guide